howtoscalenn/howtoscalenn.github.io/index.md

 ![abc_parameterization_fig3](/assets/img/how_to_scale_cheatsheet/abc_parameterization_fig3.jpg){: width="100%"}

 Why does training stability matter?
-Because **muP is a method for feature learning in the infinite-width regime**—where hidden sizes grow larger and larger (e.g., 1024, 4096, ..., 40k).
+Because **muP is a method for feature learning in the infinite-width regime**, where hidden sizes grow larger and larger (e.g., 1024, 4096, ..., 40k).
 This means muP must ensure maximal learning regardless of width, so we don’t want pre-activations to scale with the width $$n$$.
 **That’s why muP enables training dynamics to be transferred across different model scales.**